 We maintain a frequently updated calendar which lists conference and training events specifically focused on helping professionals develop expertise in diagnosing and treating vestibular disorders.
 As a professional member of VeDA, you will receive the monthly eblast V-News Pro which contains a list of upcoming development opportunities.
 (Return to the top of this page.)

-For information about how to submit an event, see the instructions at the top of our calendar.
+To submit an event, use our conference and training submission form.
+You will be required to sign in with a website account in order to access the form.
 We confine our listings to conferences of interest to vestibular health care professionals.
 (Return to the top of this page.)

+Use the registration form to sign up.
 You do not need a website login to access most of the content on our site.
-A website login is only required to access member-only content.
-If you do not already have a website login, contact customer service at 800.837.8428 or via email at [email protected].
+A website login is required to access member-only content, to participate on the forum, or to make certain content submissions.
 (Return to the top of this page.)

 One benefit of VeDA professional membership is the opportunity to submit patient-focused articles to be published in the “News” section of VeDA’s website.
 See VeDA’s Editorial Guidelines for details and instructions.
 Please use appropriate referencing.
 (Return to the top of this page.)